operand/agency/site/_articles/walkthrough.md

 ### Broadcasting `help`

-But how do an agent know which agents are available in the first place?
+But how does an agent know which agents are present in the space?

 To discover all agents in the space, an agent can broadcast a message using the special id `*`.
 For example: